rdlauer/articles/blues/pico-python-code/post.md

 The only hardware on the Pico that we can visually interact with is a tiny LED.
 So let's write a simple program that turns the LED on and off.

 In VS Code, create a new project directory and a `led.py` file in that directory (file name doesn't matter).
-In `led.py` we can start by adding this line:
+In `led.py` we can start by adding this import statement:

 	from machine import Pin